 Sometimes, you will contact someone thinking that they can help you, but you will end up helping them in unexpected ways!
 This has happened in my DNA journey numerous times, and I do of course have a story to share.

-Example of how I was able to help someone else
+Example of how I was able to help a distant cousin

 What gifts can you bring to your cousins?